 Kenya Program Director and Cofounder

-Kura has ten years of experience in sustainable development in the Arid Lands, with a Diploma in Community Development and Project Management and an ongoing Bachelors of Development Studies at the Management University of Africa.
-He also has three years of training with Village Enterprise.
-He served as a representative of Honorable Joseph Lekuton, at Kenya’s National Assembly.
+Kura has ten years of experience in sustainable development in the arid lands, with a Diploma in Community Development and Project Management and an ongoing Bachelors of Development Studies at the Management University of Africa.
+He served as a representative of Honorable Joseph Lekuton at Kenya’s National Assembly.
 He is responsible for developing and implementing all elements of the Rural Entrepreneur Access Project (REAP) and overseeing the work of the field team.
 Recently, his commitment to development and women’s empowerment were recognized when he was named an Aspen Institute 2018 New Voices Fellow.

 Co-Founder / CEO

 Kathleen has more than 20 years in nonprofit fundraising for African causes.
 She has been in the safari business in Africa for 25-plus years and worked with refugee groups in London for four.
 Kathleen oversees fundraising and donor cultivation for BOMA, as well as program development.
 She undertakes several extended trips to Kenya each year to meet with staff and evaluate programs.
 Kathleen graduated from St. Lawrence University with a B.A. in government; as a SLU student, she participated in the Kenya Semester program.